Anthony01M/world-map-viewer/readme.md

 # World Map Viewer

-This project is a World Map Viewer that displays a world map with dynamic background color changes and particle animations for visual enhancement.
+This project is a World Map Viewer that displays a world map.

 ## Features